Back to Alabama

 Alabama Broadband Investment Maximization Act

-This act exempts purchases of broadband equipment and supplies from state sales and use taxes if they are part of projects funded or administered by the Alabama Department of Economic and Community Affairs (ADECA).
+This law removes state sales and use taxes on specific broadband equipment with a useful life of at least ten years when purchased for projects funded or managed by the Alabama Department of Economic and Community Affairs.

 What This Bill Does